 If you are a new homeowner, the terms in construction can be quite confusing.
 There is an HVAC system in your home, but also a furnace and an air conditioner.

-In this article, Orzech Heating & Cooling help you understand the difference between HVAC and furnace, in terms of what they actually are and how they work together!
+In this article, Orzech Heating & Cooling will help you understand the difference between HVAC and furnace, in terms of what they actually are and how they work together!

 HVAC vs Furnace